Reluctant Interaction Modeling: Introduction

-Motivated by these observations, we introduce in this paper a computationally viable approach to interaction modeling, called \textit{sprinter} (for sparse reluctant interaction modeling).
-In particular, our contribution are as follows: \begin{itemize} \item We propose a new principle in large-scale interaction modeling, which says that one should prefer main effects over interactions given similar prediction performance.
-We emphasize that this principle is distinct from (although reminiscent of) the common heredity principle.
-Sprinter is a multiple-stage method that honors this new principle: in the first stage it tries to capture as much of the variability in the response as possible without resorting to interactions; in the second stage it includes only interactions that capture signal that cannot be captured by main effects.
-In this sense, sprinter is a ``reluctant'' interaction selection procedure. \item By adhering to this principle, sprinter allows for interaction modeling on unprecedented problem sizes (for a method not relying on the heredity principle) without compromising practical or theoretical statistical performance.
-In particular, sprinter fits an interaction model with $2000$ main effects about 100 times faster than APL, and it fits a problem with about 10 billion interactions with 5-fold cross-validation in under 7 hours on a single CPU. \item We derive finite-sample theoretical properties of sprinter, showing that the prediction error rate of sprinter is comparable to APL while being much more computationally efficient.
-Empirically, sprinter performs well across various simulation settings.
-In particular, it attains empirical statistical performance which is competitive with APL (and other methods) while being much easier to compute (both in terms of time and storage): \end{itemize}
+\begin{itemize} \item In large-scale interaction modeling, we propose to prioritize main effects over interactions given similar prediction performance.
+We emphasize that this ``reluctance'' to interactions is distinct from (although reminiscent of) the common hierarchy principle. \item Motivated by this reluctance to interactions, we introduce a method called \textit{sprinter} (for sparse reluctant interaction modeling) that allows for interaction modeling without the hierarchy principle on unprecedented problem sizes without compromising statistical performance.
+In particular, sprinter fits an interaction model with $2000$ main effects about 100 times faster than APL, and it fits a problem with about 10 billion interactions with 5-fold cross-validation in under 7 hours on a single CPU. \item We derive finite-sample theoretical properties of sprinter, including the computational complexity analysis and prediction error rate of sprinter. \end{itemize}